mosaicml/llm-foundry/examples/resnet_cifar/README.md

 You're done.
 You can skip the rest of the instructions except [saving and loading checkpoints](#saving-and-loading-checkpoints).

-## Get started without the MosaicML Cloud
+## Get started without the MosaicML platform

 ### Prerequisites

-If you're not using the MosaicML cloud, here's what you need to start training:
+If you're not using the MosaicML platform, here's what you need to start training:

 * Docker image with PyTorch 1.12+, e.g. [MosaicML's PyTorch image](https://hub.docker.com/r/mosaicml/pytorch/tags)
   * Recommended tag: `mosaicml/pytorch:1.12.1_cu116-python3.9-ubuntu20.04`